jeevanhd/Modifying-data-through-API-using-API-client-2/README.md

 ### MongoDB Atlas Connection

 - Create a MongoDB Atlas account and set up a free cluster.
   Use Mongoose to connect your Express server to the MongoDB Atlas cluster.

   **Implement Update & Delete**

-   - **PUT /menu/:id**: Updates an existing menu item.
+  - **PUT /menu/id** Updates an existing menu item.

     - Accepts `name`, `description`, and `price` (or any subset) in the request body.
     - Responds with the updated object (or an error message if something goes wrong).

-   - **DELETE /menu/:id**: Deletes an existing menu item.
+  - **DELETE /menu/id** Deletes an existing menu item.
     - Responds with a success message if the item is deleted (or an error if the `id` is invalid or not found).

   **Error Handling & Validation**

   - Validate incoming data to ensure required fields are not empty.
   - Respond with a descriptive error message if the item cannot be updated or deleted.

   **Testing**

-   - Use Postman (or a similar tool) to test:
+  - Use Postman (or a similar tool) to test
     - **PUT** requests to update an existing menu item.
     - **DELETE** requests to remove a specific menu item.

-# **How to Fork and Set Up Your Repository**
+## **How to Fork and Set Up Your Repository**

 ---